-The protection of children at our choir school, Truro School and Truro Preparatory School, is the responsibility of the Head Teacher.
-This includes journeys organised by the school between school and cathedral.
-When choristers are in the cathedral, or on choir trips, they are under the joint responsibility of the Precentor and the Director of Music and subject to the cathedral's Safeguarding Policy and Guidelines.
+The protection of children whilst attending our partnered school, Truro School and Truro School Prep., is the responsibility of Truro School.
+This includes journeys organised by the school between school and cathedral, and on choir trips, which are run under school policies.
+When choristers are in the cathedral, they are under the responsibility of the Director of Music and ultimately, the Dean, and are subject to the cathedral's Safeguarding Policy and Guidelines.